frnega/frnega/README.md

 <h3 align="center"> I'm a Software Developer from Ethiopia!</h3>

-<p align="center">I have degree in Electrical and Computer enginering from Addid Ababa University ,Masters of science from HiLCoE  and learning to be Full-Stack Developer at  Microverse.
+<p align="center">I have a degree in Electrical and Computer engineering from Addis Ababa University, a Master of Science from HiLCoE,  and got a Full-Stack Developer certificate from  Microverse.
 I spend most of my time learning different frameworks and technologies related to web development.
 I'm excited to solve world problems or invent something exciting with the power of coding that I have learned and still learning.</p>

 - 👩‍💻 I’m a **learning to be Full-Stack Software Developer** trained in a remote, collaborative and multicultural environment at [Microverse.](https://github.com/microverseinc)